Sbphillips19/Survey/README.md

 App to create surveys and send to customers.
 Built using node, react, stripe, mongo, sendgrid and more.
 Uses google oauth flow.
+Surveys will be sent to recipients and then their responses will be recorded.

 **App deployed on Heroku located here:**